NishithD/git-github/README.md

 # git-github
 I am editing the README file.
-ADding some more deatails abput the project description.
+Adding some more deatails abput the project description.